learn-co-students/flatiron-bnb-methods-v-000/README.md

 In the previous iteration, we built out our model associations and migrated our database.
 Now we're going to work on building useful methods (class and instance) for rendering data and our own validations.
 We're doing this to follow the principle that our controllers should be skinny, our models fat, so therefore our views have very little logic in them.

-**Before anything**, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`
+***NOTE***: As with much of our Rails curriculum, remember to always use the `--no-test-framework` flag when you generate models, controllers, etc. That way, the Rails generators will not create additional tests on top of the test suite that already comes with the lesson.
+E.g., `rails g model User username:string email:string --no-test-framework`.

 ## Instructions